bbgdzxng1/cta608-in-vbi/README.md

 That gets us to 26 * D.  Since Clock Run-In needs to be a sinusoidal wave of freqency D to produce `01010101010101`, that needs 14 pixels.
 Thus D need to be a minimum of 2 pixels.

-In "The Closed Captioning Handbook", Gary Robson writes that "The Clock Run-In signal is 7 full cycles of a 0.5034965 MHz sine wave centered around the 25 IRE level, lasting 12.91 ps."
-Robson was a member of the 608 and 708 working group, so we'll use 7*D as the Clock Run-In.
+In "The Closed Captioning Handbook", Gary Robson writes _"The Clock Run-In signal is 7 full cycles of a 0.5034965 MHz sine wave centered around the 25 IRE level, lasting 12.91 ps."_  Robson was a member of the 608 and 708 working group, so we'll use 7*D as the Clock Run-In.

 Section | Pixels (D = 2 pixels)
 --- | ---